JackKelly/hypergrib/README.md

     - xarray
     - virtualizarr.
 See [VirtualiZarr/Add hypergrib as as a grib reader #238](https://github.com/zarr-developers/VirtualiZarr/issues/238)

+## More info about `hypergrib`
+For the planned design, please see [design.md](https://github.com/JackKelly/hypergrib/blob/main/design.md).

 ## Why does `hypergrib` exist?
 At least to start with, `hypergrib` is an experiment (which stands on the shoulders of giants like `gribberish`, `kerchunk`, `Zarr`, `xarray`, `VirtualiZarr` etc.).
 The question we're asking with this experiment is: How fast can we go if we "cheat" by building a _special-purpose_ tool focused on reading multi-file GRIB datasets from cloud object storage.
 Let's throw in all the performance tricks we can think of.
 And let's also bake in a bunch of domain knowledge about GRIBs.
 We're explicitly _not_ trying to build a general-purpose tool like the awesome `kerchunk`.
 If `hypergrib` is faster than existing approaches, then maybe ideas from `hypergrib` could be merged into existing tools, and `hypergrib` will remain a testing ground rather than a production tool.
 Or maybe `hypergrib` will mature into a tool that can be used in production.